 Q: Is this done in your premises or my home?

-A: It is usually done in the Natural Beginnings clinic, or can be done at your own home – extra charges may apply depending on location.
+A: It can be done in the Natural Beginnings clinic, or at your own home – extra charges may apply depending on location.

 Q: Can this be done following a miscarriage, stillbirth or termination?